ryantd42/NY-Legislative-Git/2023/S774A-2023/bill.md

   January 6, 2023
   ___________

  Introduced  by  Sens.
-COONEY, BRISPORT, BROUK, CLEARE, COMRIE, GIANARIS, HOYLMAN, JACKSON, MAY, MYRIE, PARKER, RAMOS, RIVERA, SALAZAR, SEPULVE- DA -- read twice and ordered printed, and when printed to be committed to the Committee on Crime Victims, Crime and Correction
+COONEY, BAILEY, BRESLIN, BRISPORT, BROUK, CLEARE, COMRIE,  FERNANDEZ,  GIANARIS,  GONZALEZ,  GOUNARDES,  HARCKHAM, HOYLMAN-SIGAL,  JACKSON, KAVANAGH, KRUEGER, MAY, MAYER, MYRIE, PARKER, RAMOS, RIVERA, SALAZAR, SANDERS, SEPULVEDA, SERRANO, THOMAS,  WEBB  -- read  twice  and  ordered printed, and when printed to be committed to the Committee on Crime Victims, Crime and Correction -- recommitted to the Committee on Crime Victims, Crime  and  Correction  in  accordance with  Senate  Rule  6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the correction law and the penal law, in relation to the early release of incarcerated individuals